 About Me

-I am an academic librarian, editor, writer, EDI facilitator.
-Writings about librarianship, publishing, and Asian Canadian/American literature.
+I am a librarian, editor, and community organizer whose writing focuses on librarianship, publishing, and Asian Canadian studies.
 I work actively supporting racialized and BIPOC librarians, publishers, and writers.
 My current research work centres on the intersection of critical race theory, libraries, and publishing.
-As an academic librarian at UBC Library and subject liaison to Library, Archival, and Information Studies, my work reflects the ongoing shift in the humanities to adapt traditional scholarship to digital formats and access.
-I use my expertise to help faculty and students across disciplines to enhance both their research and teaching through new modes of inquiry and scholarly communication.
-With my role in community engagement and outreach, my current research focus is on the academic library's wide range of scholarship activities and re-positioning the library as a partner more so than a service provider.
+As an academic librarian at UBC Library and subject liaison to Library, Archival, and Information Studies, my work reflects the ongoing shift in the humanities toward adapting traditional scholarship for digital formats and access.
+In my role in community engagement and outreach, my current research focus is on the academic library's wide range of scholarship activities and on repositioning the library as a partner, rather than a service provider.

-I use a critical race theory lens in the work I do in diversity, inclusion, and belonging.
-I am the Chair of the Visible Minority Librarians Network of Canada (ViMLoC), a collaborative network that connects, engages, and supports visible minority librarians of Canada.
-Much of my work is in anti-racism initiatives, and I identify myself as a community organizer stemming from my first project in helping found the Asian Canadian Cultural Organization (ACCO) that actively promoted greater awareness on issues pertinent to Asian Canadians at the University of British Columbia and in the community to my current investigations of the integrity of ethnic diversity in the cultural and historical identity of Canada through cultural arts festivals such as explorASIAN, the Vancouver Asian Film Festival (VAFF), and LiterASIAN, I have had the privilege of working with a number of people and organizations in Asian Canadian communities across Canada.
-This site is a space that I share my thoughts and insights from my research and scholarship.
+I approach my work on diversity, inclusion, and belonging through a critical race theory lens.
+I am an active member of the Visible Minority Librarians Network of Canada (ViMLoC), a collaborative network that connects, engages, and supports visible minority librarians nationwide.
+Much of my practice centers on anti-racism initiatives, and I identify as a community organizer—a path that began with my involvement in founding the Asian Canadian Cultural Organization (ACCO), which sought to raise awareness of issues affecting Asian Canadians at the University of British Columbia and beyond.
+Since then, my work has expanded to exploring the integrity of ethnic diversity within Canada’s cultural and historical identity through cultural arts initiatives, including the Asian Canadian Writers' Workshop, explorASIAN, the Vancouver Asian Film Festival (VAFF), and the Dr. Sun Yat-Sen Classical Chinese Garden.
+I continue to have the privilege of collaborating with numerous individuals and organizations across Asian Canadian communities nationwide.

-After focusing on my studies on East Asian History, I continued my research in Modern Chinese history at the University of British Columbia, with a focus on the overseas Chinese diaspora.
-My thesis took the shape of The Hong Kong Wuxia movie: identity and politics, 1966-1976.
-My research focused on postwar China, particularly the intellectual history of the different Chinese populations that dispersed across Asia after the Civil War that is now often referred to as "Overseas Chinese."
-I examined the production and critical reception of the martial arts wuxia movie in Hong Kong during the 1960s and 1970s. that the popularity of the genre was not solely due to its entertainment value; rather, its warm reception by audiences not only in Hong Kong, but in large parts of the Chinese diaspora, was because the wuxia genre belongs to a long historical literary and political culture that traces back to China's imperial past.
+As a graduate student at the University of British Columbia, I conducted research in Modern Chinese history with a focus on the overseas Chinese diaspora.
+My thesis, The Hong Kong Wuxia Movie: Identity and Politics, 1966–1976, examined postwar China, particularly the intellectual and cultural history of Chinese communities that dispersed across Asia after the Civil War, often referred to as the "Overseas Chinese."
+I analyzed the production and critical reception of martial-arts wuxia films in Hong Kong during the 1960s and 1970s, arguing that the genre’s popularity extended beyond mere entertainment.
+Its resonance with audiences both in Hong Kong and across the Chinese diaspora stemmed from wuxia’s deep roots in a historical literary and political tradition that stretches back to China’s imperial past.

 The views expressed on this site are my own and do not reflect those of my employer.
 The content, views, and opinions expressed here belong to me.
 All data and information provided on this site is for informational purposes.